lorenzotomasdiez/ccpm-gitlab/ccpm/commands/pm/epic-refresh.md

 Progress: {old_progress}% → {new_progress}%
 Status: {old_status} → {new_status}
-GitHub: Task list updated ✓
+GitLab: Task list updated ✓

 {If complete}: Run /pm:epic-close $ARGUMENTS to close epic {If in progress}: Run /pm:next to see priority tasks